 It was actually a gorgeous unofficial spot that they ran auxiliary power to that we were really sad to leave.

-Critical for our Shopping List for New RV Owners is a spare power cord.
+Critical for our the new RV owner, is a spare power cord.

 We keep all our spare equipment separate from our day-to-day supplies to ensure survivability because who wants to make a 2:00 am run to Walmart on New Year’s Eve if you can avoid it?